 And its wine region produces more than 50 per cent of the country’s wine!

-But, Adelaide offers so much more than just indulging in tasty dishes and delicious wine.
+But, Adelaide offers so much more than just touring wine regions and indulging in tasty dishes.

 The city recently became recognised as a “city of music” by the UNESCO Creative Cities Network because of the large number of live music venues.